 3: Bric A Brac Antiques

 Snuggled in a tiny courtyard in the heart of Prague behind Tyn Church.
 Bric a Brac is a splendid antique shop.
-This little shop is a real treasure trove, fill with lots of products from typewriters to crystal chandeliers.
+This little shop is a real treasure trove, filled with lots of products from typewriters to crystal chandeliers.

 Rummage through cluttered shelves of home goods and glassware.
 Dig through bins full of ancient Teddy Bears and Barbie Collectables.